 Falling isn’t fun.
 The older you get, the less fun it is.
 It’s downright scary!

 So I have these wonderful Stegmann wool clogs, the best slippers ever.
-Not too warm, not to cool, have decent arch support and I can wear them with or without socks.
-They aren’t cheap, but totally worth it for sheer comfort.
+Not too warm, not too cool, they have decent arch support and I can wear them with or without socks.
+They aren’t cheap, but worth it for sheer comfort.
 And I can also step outside in them at need with no worries.

-Eventually, as I wear them non-stop at home, they wear out.
+Eventually, they wear out.
 The uppers part from the bottoms and my old pair was quite bad and I worried about tripping and falling in them.
-So I bought a brand new pair off eBay for about half price.
+So I bought a brand new pair off eBay for half price.

-One night, just after starting to wear the new slippers, I guess I wasn’t quite used to the feel of them yet and yep, I tripped and fell.
-DOH!
+One night, just after starting to wear the new slippers, I tripped and fell!
+I guess I wasn’t quite used to the feel of the new footwear yet.
 Just what I was hoping to avoid by buying a new pair!
-Sometimes brand new footwear is trickier than old, comfy shoes!
+Brand new footwear can be trickier than old, comfy shoes!